ALT-F1/EOSC-Co-Creation-Crossroads-Data-bank-for-covid-19/README.md

-# Belgian Weather per day per province by using OpenWeatherMap.org and BPost.be data sources
+# Belgian Weather, UV-Index per day per province by using OpenWeatherMap.org and BPost.be data sources

-The software collects the Weather of the Belgian communes from the OpenWeatherMap database.
+The software collects the Weather and the UV-Index of the Belgian communes from the OpenWeatherMap database.
 See [https://www.openweathermap.org](https://www.openweathermap.org)

-The weather data will be linked to other data to answer one question: "Does the usage of the Weather data influence (or not) the model forecasting the spread of the COVID-19?"
+The weather data will be linked to other data to answer one question: "Does the usage of the Weather or UV-Index data influence (or not) the model forecasting the spread of the COVID-19?"

 # How to build the DataFrame by using OpenWeatherMap.org and BPost.be databases?